tmstieff/Woke/README.md

 ## Ambitions
 * NeoVim editor built in
-* Project management options
 * Parsing of Swagger, JSON Schema, and other applicable REST specifications
 * Support for various authentication protocols

 ## Building From Source
-You will need QT 5.9 and the QDjango (https://github.com/jlaine/qdjango) library to build from source.
-Instructions are provided for Ubuntu, but the steps should apply for most Linux distributions.
+You will need QT 5.X and the fork of the QDjango (https://github.com/tmstieff/qdjango) library to build from source.
+Instructions are provided for Ubuntu and Arch, but the steps should apply for most Linux distributions.
 Just substitute aptitude for your package manager of choice.

 ### Ubuntu